Harmony-Exoskeleton/harmony_research_interface/application/harmony_ros_interface/README.md

 ### Step 7: Send Joint Commands

 Once the arm is in the correct control mode, you can send commands via ROS topics.
+For detailed information about command topics, see the [Command Topics](#command-topics) section above.

 #### Torque Commands